thom-s/netsec-ps-scripts/printer-auth-report/README.md

 It will then test if the configuration web interface requires authentication on each printer.
 Different printers having different configuration interfaces, we need to test them all.
 It does so by doing an unauthenticated web request on all web paths in the file supplied by the optional `-TestPathList` parameter.
 This file is simply the list of login pages for each printer models in your network (see example at the bottom).

-**The script expects each printers to return at least one `401 Unauthorized` HTTP return code to consider the printer as secured.** It will consider the printer to be unsecured if it receives any `200 OK` HTTP status codes or to be manually reviewed if it receives anything else.
+**The script expects each printers to return at least one `401 Unauthorized` HTTP return code to consider the printer as secured.** It will consider the printer to be unsecured if it receives any `200 OK` HTTP status codes.
+Certain printer models don't have any pages that would return a 401 code, so those would be marked as "Needs manual review" in the final report.

 After having scanned all printers, it will output the hostname, IP, whether the printer is reachable and whether it is secured as a CSV file to the path supplied by `-ReportPath`.